Nikon D7200 vs Canon 80D

 - More heavily discounted: Has been on the market for longer (launched in March 2015).

-Advantages of the Canon EOS 80D:
+Arguments in favor of the Canon EOS 80D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.